faith79-create/Amazon-Project/README.md

 ### 📌DATA CLEANING | PREPARATION
 In the Initial data preparation phase, we performed the following tasks:
-- Go get your data by CSV file
+-  Get data by CSV file
 -  Data transforming, cleaning & formatting ( i.e, taking your car to the mechanic workshop for proper check-up)
+-  Data Loading

 ### 🧠EXPLORATORY DATA ANALYSIS
 EDA involved exploring the data to answer key questions, such as: